benmarwick/atom-for-scholarly-writing-with-markdown/readme.md

 }
 ```

-On the first line of this reference we see `marwick_computational_2016`, this is known as the 'BibTeX key'.
+On the first line of this reference we see `marwick_computational_2016`, this is the 'BibTeX key'.
 We paste the BibTeX key into our Markdown text to cite this reference.
 See below for more on how to format in-text citations in Markdown.

 ## Adding citations into the Markdown text